Ralph Gildehaus, JD

 Senior Program Director

-Ralph leads MDC’s Family Economic Security (FES) practice, which equips communities, leaders, and institutions to change systems and policies to empower people to stabilize finances, increase economic security, and improve economic mobility (towards MDC’s vision of shaping a South where all people thrive).
-In this work, Ralph and his team help communities understand financial stability issues faced by families and how leaders can mobilize and take action to change and improve systems and policies to empower people to achieve better social, economic, and health outcomes.
+Ralph is a Senior Program Director at MDC and leads its Economic Security and Mobility practice, which equips communities, leaders, and institutions to change systems and policies for empowering people and their families to stabilize finances, increase economic security, and improve economic mobility (towards MDC’s vision of shaping a South where all people thrive).

-Ralph received his bachelor’s degree in political science from Amherst College and a juris doctor from George Washington University Law School.
-When not working, Ralph serves on the personnel committee of the Durham Friends Meeting (where he also mows the grass weekly).
-He is also a high school girls’ tennis team coach, state-ranked tournament tennis player, and captain for several USTA tennis teams.
+Ralph has a Juris Doctor degree from George Washington University Law School, and a Bachelor of Arts degree in Political Science from Amherst College.
+When not working, Ralph serves as clerk of the personnel committee at Durham Friends Meeting.
+He served as a high school girls’ tennis team coach for six years and continues to play as a state-ranked tournament tennis player and captain for several USTA tennis teams.